 Conclusion

-The present study demonstrates the existence of substantial genetic variability among the fifteen Indian mustard genotypes evaluated for seed yield and its component traits.
-High heritability coupled with high genetic advance as percentage of mean for number of siliquae per plant, number of siliquae per shoot, number of seeds per plant, and number of seeds per siliqua indicates that these traits are predominantly governed by additive gene action and would respond favorably to direct phenotypic selection.
-Genotypic correlation analysis identified number of siliquae per shoot, number of seeds per siliqua, and number of seeds per plant as the most strongly associated traits with seed yield, while path analysis confirmed that 90 DAS plant height and number of siliquae per shoot exert the greatest direct influence on yield.
+The present study demonstrated the existence of substantial genetic variability among the fifteen Indian mustard genotypes evaluated for seed yield and its component traits.
+High heritability coupled with high genetic advance as percentage of mean for number of siliquae per plant, number of siliquae per shoot, number of seeds per plant, and number of seeds per siliqua indicates that these traits are suggests the predominance of additive gene action and would amenable to improvement through direct phenotypic selection.
+Genotypic correlation analysis identified number of siliquae per shoot, number of seeds per siliqua, and number of seeds per plant as the most strongly associated traits with seed yield, while path analysis confirmed that plant height at 90 DAS and number of siliquae per shoot exert the greatest direct influence on yield.
 Selection indices incorporating these traits, along with attention to early-flowering habit and optimal siliqua bearing capacity, are recommended for the development of high-yielding Indian mustard varieties suited to the agro-climatic conditions of Uttar Pradesh.

 Conflicts of Interest Statement